 - a reference

 - a sample of your work: approximately 2000 words of prose fiction or dramatic dialogue; or about half a dozen poems

 - a statement of between 300 and 400 words explaining why you wish to enrol on the course.

 Your referee should ideally be a person who can comment on your suitability for the course, and on any academic or writerly achievements.
 Where this is not appropriate, you should name a referee who can vouch for your motivation, commitment to writing, and potential for development.
 A reference from a family member is not acceptable.
 Please read carefully the instructions on the reference form.

-When you have received your reference, return it in the sealed envelope along with your application form and your sample of work by 27 June 2014 to the Award Programme Administrator, OUDCE, 1 Wellington Square, Oxford OX1 2JA.
-Please note the extended deadline however it's best to submit your application as soon as possible.
-Please do not leave it too late to contact us.
-Late applications will be considered if there are still places available, but applications cannot be considered after the course has begun.
-The final decision on entry to the course rests with OUDCE.
+When you have received your reference, return it in the sealed envelope along with your application form and your sample of work by the first application date of 9 March 2017, by the second application date of 11 May 2017.
+It's best to submit your application as soon as possible.
+Late applications may be considered if there are still places available.

 Funding and financial assistance